jasonsbeer/AmigaPCI/TechnicalManual.md

 The MC68040 Bridge can operate in either AUTOCONFIG mode or software configuration mode.
 This is discussed further in 2.2.

 **NOTE: This document defines how the PCI 2.3 specification is implemented on the AmigaPCI.
-It is not a replacement or substitute for the PCI Local Bus Specification.
+It is not a substitute for the PCI Local Bus Specification.
 It is expected the reader has reviewed and understands the tenants of the PCI Bus as defined in the PCI Local Bus Specification, Rev 2.3.**

 ### 2.1 Endianness